sara-nl/picasclient/README.md

 Tue 31 Dec 2024 00:00:00  CET
 ```

-Once the script is running, it will start polling the Picas server for work.
+Once the script is running, it will start polling the PiCaS server for work.
 Once the work is complete, the script will finish.

 Tokens have a status, which will go from "todo" to "done" once the work has been completed (or "failed" if the work fails).
 To do more work, you will have to add new tokens that in the "todo" state yet, otherwise the example script will just stop after finding no more work to do.
 If you are interested, you can look into the scripts `examples/local-example.py` and `examples/process_task.sh` to check what the actual work is.
 </details>